Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Preliminaries

 \subsection{Everettian quantum mechanics}

-H. Everett III \cite{EverettIII1957} proposed a solution to this problem, in what became known as the Many Worlds Interpretation of Quantum Mechanics, or simply \emph{Everettian Quantum Mechanics (EQM)}.
-In this formalism the Measurement Postulate is rejected, and all systems (even macroscopic ones) evolve at all times (including measurements) according to \Schrodinger's equation.
-This leads to macroscopic superpositions, but also implies that observers do not perceive them.
-If not for some unsolved problems, it might explain both quantum and classical experiments, providing the missing link between them.
+H.\,Everett III's proposed solution \cite{EverettIII1957,DeWitt1973} is to eliminate the Measurement Postulate, and apply the rest of the quantum formalism even to macroscopic systems.
+In this theory, evolution is deterministic at all times, following \Schrodinger's equation even during measurements.
+It leads to macroscopic superpositions, but also explains why observers do not perceive them.
+If not for some unsolved problems, it might settle the problem of quantum measurements, and provide the missing link between quantum and classical mechanics.

-In EQM, a \emph{measuring device} for the basis $\{\ket{i}\}$ of a system is any apparatus whose interaction with the system is such that, if the system is in state $\ket{i}$, and $\ket{M}$ is the quantum state of the device, the composite state evolves as\footnote{For simplicity, we assume the system remains in state $\ket{i}$, but this is not necessary.}
+In Everettian Quantum Mechanics (EQM), a measurement is just entanglement of the measuring device with what is being measured.
+More precisely, a \emph{measuring device} for a basis $\{\ket{i}\}$ of a system is any apparatus, in a quantum state $\ket{D}$, interacting in such a way that, if the system is in state $\ket{i}$, the composite state evolves as\footnote{For simplicity, we assume the system remains in state $\ket{i}$, but this is not necessary.}

-where $\ket{M_i}$ is a new state of the device, registering $i$ as the result.
-Linearity of Schr\"odinger's equation implies that, if the system started in state \eqref{eq:psi}, the composite system would evolve as
+where $\ket{D_i}$ is a new state of the device, registering result $i$.
+Linearity of Schr\"odinger's equation implies that, if the system is in state \eqref{eq:psi}, the composite state evolves as

-This final state is to be accepted as an actual quantum superposition of macroscopic states, but it will not be perceived by an observer who looks at the device.
-Instead, by the same linearity argument, the state $\ket{O}$ of the observer will also evolve into several different states, according to
+This final state is to be accepted as an actual quantum superposition of macroscopic states.
+But it will not be perceived as such by an observer looking at the device, as, by the same argument, his state $\ket{O}$ will evolve into a superposition, according to

-where $\ket{O_i}$ is a state in which the observer saw result $i$ registered in the device.
-Linearity also implies that each component $\ket{i}\otimes\ket{M_i}\otimes\ket{O_i}$ evolves almost independently, as if the others did not exist, as long as interference remains negligible.
-In section \ref{sec:Decoherence} we discuss why this may be a reasonable assumption.
+with $\ket{O_i}$ representing a state in which his brain registers seeing result $i$.
+By linearity, each component $\ket{i}\otimes\ket{D_i}\otimes\ket{O_i}$ evolves independently, as if the others did not exist, as long as interference is negligible.
+This condition is usually justified, for macroscopic systems, using decoherence arguments.